jundalisay/spblist/content/en/social/economics/solutions/usufruct-economy.md

 > *We define utility goods as products that create an essential utility such as heating, cooling, telecoms, transportation

-For example, a person can lease a "recycled" Android phone for $100 from a shop.
+For example, a person can lease an Android smartphone for $100 from a shop.
 After 3 years, he might want to upgrade his phone.
 So he returns the phone and gets a better one worth $150 by paying $50 into the contract.

+{{< img src="/photos/phone.jpg" alt="Phone" >}}

 The shop will then return the phone to the manufacturer for recycling.
 The contract will prevent the lessee from switching brands.

 #### For Real Estate

 All real property will be leased, whether agricultural, commercial, residential, or industrial.
 This will give the state a more active role in settling disputes in inheritance and ancestral domain, since even ancestral lands will be usufruct to the tribes.

 In theory, this will allow the government to take over land more easily and conver them back to forests through reforestation or afforestation.

+{{< img src="/photos/city.jpg" alt="Speculative Real Estate" >}}

 It will also reduce the tendency of real estate developers to create speculative projects since they will have a limited lease to the land.